Strategy11/formidable-forms/readme.txt

 == Quickly Create an Advanced WordPress Registration Form for Any Use Case ==

 Whether you need to create a youth sports team, event, or church retreat registration, Formidable has you covered.
-Unlike other form plugins, Formidable comes with a repeater field that allows you to create the best registration forms.
+Unlike other form builder plugins, Formidable comes with a repeater field that allows you to create the best registration forms.

 Then, our marketing integrations and APIs can send the data anywhere you want.